necolas/idiomatic-css/README.md

 #### Declaration order

-Declarations should be ordered in accordance with a single principle.
+If declarations are to be consistently ordered, it should be in accordance with a single, simple principle.
 My preference is for structurally important properties (e.g. positioning and box-model) to be declared prior to all others.

 ```css
 .selector {